olivertowers/aaz/Commands/document-db/cluster/replica/_list.md

-# [Command] _document-db cluster replica list_
+# [Command] _docdb cluster replica list_

-List all the replicas of a mongo cluster.
+List all the replicas of a Document DB cluster.

 ## Versions